Larsdotpy/Web-Mobile-Selenium-Cucumber/README.md

 # Trivago_Testframework
 Test framework for Trivago with tests for web and mobile.
-Currently focused on the dutch variant.
+Currently focused on the dutch variant for web and the english variant for mobile.